 dans le corps des pages :

-The Satellite lamp collection features a perforated and folded sheet metal shade in the shape of an oval, where the material contrasts elegantly with the organic floral inspiration.
-Initially available as a suspension lamp, it is now available as a large sculptural wall lamp.
+The Satellite lamp collection features an oval-shaped shade in perforated and folded sheet metal, where the material contrasts elegantly with the organic floral inspiration.

-Mathieu Matégot had the art of creating natural forms by using modern and at the time innovative materials such as pierced metal.
-He was the first to combine tubes and openwork metal sheets, a mixture that can be found in several of his designs.
+Mathieu Matégot had a talent for creating natural forms using modern, innovative materials such as drilled metal.
+In fact, he was the first to combine tubes and perforated metal sheets, a combination that can be seen in many of his designs.

 He studied at the Budapest School of Fine Arts.
-He then visited Italy and the United States and decided to settle in France.
+He then visited Italy and the United States, before settling in France.
 He began his career as a window dresser at Galeries Lafayette.

-In 1933, he began designing furniture, notably using rattan and metal.
-However, in the context of the war, he decided to enlist but was taken prisoner.
-After the Liberation, he devoted himself to the creation of transparent metal objects and opened his own workshop in Paris and then in Casablanca.
+In 1933, he began designing furniture using rattan and metal.
+However, during the war, he decided to enlist but was taken prisoner.
+After the Liberation, he devoted himself to the creation of transparent metal objects and opened his own workshop in Paris, then in Casablanca.

-He exhibited his work in 1952 at the Salon des Artistes Décorateurs et d'Automne.
-He quickly became a worldwide success.
-He particularly influenced the world of design with his avant-garde approach to shapes and materials has had a major influence on the world of design.
+In 1952, he exhibited his work at the Salon des Artistes Décorateurs et d'Automne.
+He quickly achieved worldwide success.
+His avant-garde approach to shapes and materials has had a major influence on the world of design.